Last month, I made over $3,500 from my Instagram.

 Before starting @pinlord, I was first an avid enamel pin-aficionado, spending over $100 a month on pins.
 It was during this time that I first noticed a problem that I kept coming across when searching for enamel pins on the app — I knew there was the perfect pin for me on Instagram, but because the app doesn’t allow you to search for posts directly, it took a lot of time and energy to sift through dozens of Instagram hashtags and profiles to find the pin I would want to buy.

 I created an account (@pinlord) that featured the best enamel pins on Instagram.

-By taking the time and energy to comb through dozens of hashtags and accounts to find the most unique/interesting/well designed pins each day, I made it fun and simple (and aesthetically pleasing) for anyone to go to one page and find the best pins to buy on the platform.
+By taking the time to comb through dozens of hashtags and accounts to find the most unique/interesting/well-designed pins each day and then centralizing all of them on my account, I made it fun and simple (and aesthetically pleasing) for anyone to go to one place and find the best pins to buy on the platform.

 2. When I started, @pinlord was highly differentiated within a content category that had a relatively small number of similar accounts.

 At the time I launched my account (in the summer of 2015), there were less than 5 enamel pin reposters, and none of them took the time and effort to curate an eye-catching, clean grid as I did.